misterburton/framer-lvl-workshop/README.md

 2. Make sure both your iPhone and Mac are on the same Wi-Fi network
 3. Open the `Framer` app on your iPhone
 4. You should see a thumbnail of your project w/ its file name listed beneath; click to open it
 5. You will be prompted to enter an access code from Framer Studio.
-Click the `Mirror` button just above the center column in Framer Studio _**on your Mac**_ and enter the code shown into the Framer app on your phone:
+Click the `Mirror` button just above the center column in Framer Studio _**on your Mac**_ and enter the code shown into the Framer app on your phone (_Note: your access code will be different from the one listed below_):

 ![access code](images/access-code.png)